freenas/freenas-docs/userguide/services.rst

 in more detail.

-If a particular user cannot connect to a SMB share, make sure that their password does not contain the *?* character.
+If a particular user cannot connect to a SMB share, make sure that their password does not contain the :literal:`?` character.
 If it does, have the user change the password and try again.

 If permissions work for Windows users but not for OS X users, try disabling :guilabel:`Unix Extensions` and restarting the SMB service.